String Manipulation

 Playfair Cipher

-*** Not thoroughly tested. ***
+*** Not thouroughly tested. ***

-Image Substitution Cipher
+Substitution Cipher - Text

 Encode